SymfonyCasts/netgen-layouts/sfcasts/block-views.md

 # Block Views & View Types

 Let's override one other template completely.
 Go into the Individual Skill Layout.
-We're using a Contentful entry here, which is a "referenced asset"... and it's rendering as this image tag.
+We're using a Contentful entry here, which is a "Referenced asset"... and it's rendering as this image tag.
 Cool!

 ## Block "View Types" / Templates